TianLeZhao/CV/README.md

    University of Science and Technology of China

 ## Education：
-  2011-2015, Beijing Institute of Petroleum and Chemical Technology, Baccalaureate
+ 2011-2015, Beijing Institute of Petroleum and Chemical Technology,Thermal Energy and Power Engineering, Bachelor

-2015-2018, Yunnan Observatory, University of Chinese Academy of Sciences,Master
+2015-2018, Yunnan Observatory, University of Chinese Academy of Sciences,Astrophysics,Master

-2018-now,  University of Science and Technology of China,Phd
+2018-now,  University of Science and Technology of China,Astrophysics,Phd
+## Research Interests
+   Plasma physics
+   Active Galactic Nucleus
+   Numerical simulation
 ## Publications

 1. Zhao, et al, 2018, RAA, 18, 45